Last updated on April 3rd, 2020 at 09:32 pm

 1031 Corporation – 1707 N Main St Longmont, CO 80501

-Founded in the early 2000s, Accruit has blazed a “tech-enabled” approach to the 1031 exchange.
+Founded in the early 2000s, Accruit has blazed a “tech-enabled” approach to the 1031 exchange in Colorado.
 They rate highly in their knowledge of IRS rules and ability to execute exchanges.
 They are also independent from a major Fortune 500 company.
 Although they have a partnership with PwC, they are operated without a public company enforcing strict quarterly revenue and profitability goals.
 This means they operate in the best interest of their clients.